Food Marketing > Sugary Drinks

 Andreyeva, T., Kelly, I., & Harris, J.L.
 (2011).
 Exposure to food advertising on television: Associations with children’s fast food and soft drink consumption and obesity.
 Economics and Human Biology, 9(3), 221-233.

-- How do sugary drinks rank?
-Find out how healthy your favorite drink is compared to others: Sugary Drink Nutrition Ranking
+- How do children’s drinks and other sugary drinks rank?
+Discover nutrition information for your favorite drinks and see how they compare to others: Sugary Drink Nutrition Ranking

-- In addition to sugar, many sugary drinks contain artificial colors, zero-calorie sweeteners, artificial flavors, and preservatives.
-Use this document to navigate through the ingredient lists on sugary drinks: What’s Really in Sugary Drinks?
-Ingredient Lists: Decoded
+- In addition to sugar, many sugary drinks contain artificial colors, zero-calorie sweeteners, and caffeine.
+Use this Drink Nutrition search tool to find out more.

 - Responses to commonly held beliefs about sugary drinks: Common Sugary Drink Myths